-“I’ve previously had some knee problems, as well as Plantar Fasciitis, so a top-quality pair of shoe are a must for me.
+“I’ve previously had some knee problems, as well as Plantar Fasciitis, so a top-quality pair of shoes is a must for me.
 Thankfully, Asics has this one!
 I find that I can run long distances without the pain due to these shoes.
 Thank you.
-Also consider using a good pair of compression socks if you have these kinds of issues.”
+Also, consider using a good pair of compression socks if you have these kinds of issues.”

 “They’re not cheap, but oh so worth it.
 I’m an ER nurse and am on my feet for 12 hours at work, walking around on a hard floor.
 These have helped to prevent shin splints and other problems like some of my colleagues have from working so much.
 If you’re looking for a cross trainer for flat feet, these ones might be it.”

 “I added some extra support with an insole and find that these are the ultimate shoe!”

 - Great gel cushioning that provides ample support

 - Gives an extra bounce while running to reduce effort with each stride